coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	- Shared access signature - A shared access signature (SAS) is a generated URI that grants limited access to objects in your storage account to clients.
 You can restrict access to specific resources, permissions, and scope to a data range to automatically turn off access after a period of time.

-	Broken URLs for Thomas Maurer:
+# Broken URLs for Thomas Maurer:
 	- Extend Azure Resource Manager template functionality
+	- Custom configuration and application settings in Azure Web Sites (8 years old - looks goofy)

+# Broken tests for Pluralsight:
+	AKS is out of scope! (from 22 IaaS questions almost half are about AKS)